Keith Raniere: Daniela

 According to Daniela, who testified for the prosecution at Raniere's trial, Raniere claimed that he had "mystical" powers and could help people grow spiritually and "fix disintegrations" through sex.
 The sisters were strongly discouraged from discussing their sexual relationships with Raniere, even between each other.

 Beginning in 2010, Daniela was confined to a bedroom for two years in her family home on the pretext that she had stolen money.
 Daniela maintained her captivity began when she told Raniere she had romantic feelings for another man.
-Raniere accused her of an "ethical breach" and assigned Salzman to help her "learn from her mistakes".
+Raniere accused her of an "ethical breach" and assigned Lauren Salzman (Nancy Salzman’s daughter) to help her "learn from her mistakes".
 Daniela described the spartan conditions of the room, consisting of blacked-out windows with only a mattress on the floor, a pen, and paper.
 Daniela was only allowed to speak to Salzman; other family members were instructed to shun her.
 This alleged confinement ended in 2012, after she almost attempted suicide, but instead decided to leave her family home.
 After escaping her captivity, Daniela went to a volleyball game to confront Raniere, who attempted to hide.
 She was later escorted out of the NXIVM community and was left at the U.S.–Mexico border with less than $80 and no personal documents.

 Salzman corroborated Daniela's account at the trial, testifying that her efforts to leave the room (including cleaning her room, exercising, and writing daily letters to Raniere) were all rejected, and that Raniere had told Salzman to ignore a letter sent by Daniela pleading to be let out, brushing it off as "a tantrum".
 Salzman admitted that she and others were "incredibly abusive" to Daniela and that "[n]othing [Daniela] could do was the right thing".